Skip to main content

 • Their email address contains “no-reply” or “noreply”

-You can view all unsent recipients by filtering the Recipients tab to the Did Not Send status.
+You can also set the Status filter to Did Not Send.
+Searching the Recipients tab always includes Did Not Send recipients, so you can find anyone by name or email without changing filters.
 These records do not count against your email usage.
 For more help, see Why Didn’t Someone Receive My Email?.

 Filtering by Status